Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 It is quite amazing when you think about it that the processes involved can have such a significant influence throughout your body.
 When methylation is working, you’re more likely to feel full of energy, in a good mood; you will feel generally well.
 When it is not working, you will feel tired, depressed, irritable, run-down, susceptible to infections, foggy-brained, and just plain “toxic.”

-One reason being is that methylation plays controls the production and recycling of glutathione, the body’s master antioxidant, and master “splinter” remover.
+One reason is that methylation controls the production and recycling of glutathione, the body’s master antioxidant, and master “splinter” remover.
 Glutathione is one of the most important natural detoxification agents in our body.
 It contains sulfur groups, which are sticky compounds that adhere to toxins and heavy metals and carry them out of the body.
 This is a good thing for all of us health-wise.
 Particularly when you are preparing for a baby.

 Glutathione directly neutralizes free radicals, reduces inflammation and assists in the role of other antioxidants like vitamin C, E, and lipoic acid.
 In a perfect world, our body makes its own glutathione from the amino acid’s cysteine, glycine, and glutamine via the methylation cycles and glutathione is recycled using methyl donors like vitamin B12, folate, betaine, and other nutrients.
 That’s how clever our body is and how important methylation is for detoxification processes to occur properly.

-Have a read of our blogs on Glutathione here and learn what habits and activities deplete your body of glutathione.
+Have a read of our blogs on Glutathione here and learn what habits and activities that deplete your body of glutathione.

 Let’s dive a bit deeper.